Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Choose our affordable pathway to earn your degree

 At the University of Mount Saint Vincent, we are committed to providing a high-quality education for less than you would expect.
-Tuition for the M.S. - Childhood Ed. & SPED (Dual cert.
-1-6) is affordable and can easily fit into your budget.
+Tuition for this M.S. in elementary education online program is affordable and can easily fit into your budget.

 Tuition Breakdown: